By Rod Ashley, Tafflab CEO and Trustee

 • assess own performance.

-Whatever responses you put down for this activity, there are several crucial things to remember:
+Whatever responses you put down for this activity, remember:

 • No one is perfect